turingschool-examples/beard-beats/README.md

 In Rails, this might fire off one controller action that matches the above route.

 In Ember, things work a little differently.
 Each segment kicks off a route and a controller.
-We'll have an artists route, an artist route, an albums route, an album route, a songs route, and a song route—each with their respective controllers, templates, and views.
+We'll have an artists route, an artist route, an albums route, an album route, a songs route, and a song resource—each with their respective controllers, templates, and views.

 Sounds crazy, right?
 Let's take a slow and deliberate walk through how this works.